Create calculated columns in Power BI Desktop

 Let’s look at an example

-But with a calculated column, Jeff can simply put together, or concatenate, the cities from the City column with the states from the State column.
+But with a calculated column, Jeff can put together, or concatenate, the cities from the City column with the states from the State column.

 This formula simply creates a new column named CityState, and for each row in the Geography table, it takes values from the City column, adds a comma and a space, and then concatenates values from the State column.

-Now Jeff has the field he wants.
+Now Jeff has the desired field.

 We’ve only provided a quick introduction to calculated columns here.
-Be sure to see the Create calculated columns in Power BI Desktop tutorial, where you can download a sample file and get step-by-step lessons on how to create more columns.
+Be sure to see the Tutorial: Create calculated columns in Power BI Desktop tutorial, where you can download a sample file and get step-by-step lessons on how to create more columns.

 To learn more about DAX, see DAX basics in Power BI Desktop.